Ashley Hans Scheirl

-Hans Scheirl, also known as Angela Scheirl, Hans Angela Scheirl or Ashley Hans Sheirl, (born 1956) is a transgender artist and filmmaker from Salzburg, Austria.
+Hans Scheirl, also known as A. Hans Scheirl, Angela Scheirl, Hans Angela Scheirl or Ashley Hans Sheirl, (born 1956) is a transgender artist and filmmaker from Salzburg, Austria.

 Scheirl first began his transition at the age of 40 with testosterone shots.
 He currently identifies as "boy, drag-king, transvestite, transgender...[and] insect."
 He has also performed in some experimental groups including the music group "8 oder 9" in Vienna in 1978.
 Scheirl's films use "the cinematic apparatus as a technology for perverting representation".
 He outlines his work as "cyber-cinema for the trans-X patriarchal fin-de-millenium."

 Education

 In 1975 he attended the Academy of Fine Arts in Vienna, Austria and received a diploma in Conservation and Technology of Art in 1980.
 In 2003 Scheirl received a master's degree in Art Studies at Central Saint Martins College of Art and Design in London, England.

 Career

 Film

 In 1979 Scheirl directed 52 super-8 films and two short films in 1986.
 He also directed two short 16mm films in 1988.
 In 1991 he co-directed, co-edited, and performed in Flaming Ears (1991), and directed Dandy Dust (1998).
 Scheirl is known to use film as a medium to experiment with gender and identity, often through montage, and relates some of his film to the "cyborg" identity.
 He has also stated that his intention with film is to create a new medium of communication through film.
 Scheirl had taken part in numerous films including Venus Boyz (2002) by Gabriel Baur, Pansexual Public Porn (1998) by Del laGrace Volcano, and the Making of Dandy Dust (2001) by Tina Keane.